rcrderby/crg-container/README.md

 ## Docker Compose Components

-- [`Dockerfile`](https://github.com/timothyhull/crg-container/blob/main/Dockerfile "Dockerfile") to create a Docker Image with JRE.
+- [`Dockerfile`](./Dockerfile "Dockerfile") to create a Docker Image with JRE.
-- [`docker-compose.yml`](https://github.com/timothyhull/crg-container/blob/main/docker-compose.yml "CRG Container Service Definition File") to automate the deployment of CRG in a Docker Container.
+- [`docker-compose.yml`](./docker-compose.yml "CRG Container Service Definition File") to automate the deployment of CRG in a Docker Container.

 ## Development

-- Visual Studio Code Development Container.
+- The [CRG Container](./ "CRG Container GitHub Repository") GitHub repository includes a Visual Studio Code Development Container [^6] configuration file named [`.devcontainer/devcontainer.json`](./.devcontainer/devcontainer.json "Visual Studio Code Development Container Configuration File").
-- TODO
+  - You may open this repository in a Visual Studio Code Development Container to contribute, test, etc. using a common development environment.

 ## References